tomaszgarbus/rgbd-face-auth/README.md

 # RGB+D face authentication

-## Style guide

-### Requirements
+## Requirements

-To run our code, you need few programs and libraries.
+To run our code, you need a few programs and libraries.
 Code was writen for Linux.

 ```